a-champion/WithMe/README.md

 MVC file structure
 2 models
-1 for collectables
+-collectables
-1 for users
+-users

-partials contain header and footer login for user with authentication using bcrypt and express sessions.
+partials contain header login for user with authentication using bcrypt and express sessions and footer(not completed).

 REST API with 7 RESTful routes and full CRUD.

 used bootstrap and custom css.